tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### Overview

-Today’s class will focus on analyzing the performance of groups of stocks, otherwise known as a portfolios.
+Today’s class will focus on analyzing the performance of groups of stocks, otherwise known as portfolios.
 Stock portfolios proportion capital among several stocks to minimize risk.
 To create an optimal portfolio that maximizes returns while minimizing risk, it’s necessary to analyze the average return and risk of the portfolio overall and the correlations between stocks.
 In this lesson, students will learn how to analyze correlations between stocks, calculate rolling statistics and beta of stocks, optimize a portfolio, and compare portfolio performance.

 ### Class Objectives